mollzilla/image_search_post_send/README.md

 Achieved accessiblity 100% by modifying the layout of the color palette.

+While starting to implement Redux, thought that a more interesting option would have been injecting the fetched data to the graphql data layer via a custom plugin, but redux would be a good exerise of implementation.
+Could do both in the future?

 _Have another more specific idea?
 You may want to check out our vibrant collection of [official and community-created starters](https://www.gatsbyjs.com/docs/gatsby-starters/)._

 ## 🚀 Quick start